Taming-the-BEAST/Prior-selection/README.md

 We will use the results from the heterochronous data, to find out what a good estimate for the tree height of these homochronous samples is.
 For this aim, we first create an MCC (maximum clade credibility) tree in the **TreeAnnotator** and then check with **FigTree** what the estimate of the tMRCA (time to the most recent common ancestor) of the samples from April 28, 2009 is.

 Note, however, that we do this for illustration purposes only.
-In a good practice, one should avoid re-using the data or using the results of an analyses to inform any further analyses containing the same data.
+In good practice, one should avoid re-using the data or using the results of an analyses to inform any further analyses containing the same data.
 Let's pretend therefore that the heterochronous dataset is an independent dataset from the homochronous one.

 > Open the **TreeAnnotator** and set **Burnin percentage** to 10, **Posterior probability limit** to 0.5.
 Leave the other options unchanged.